FAQs about Magical Bridge Playground in Palo Alto, CA

 Yes, we opened the gates of the Magical Bridge Playground on Saturday, April 18, 2015.

-The park is open every day, including holidays from 8 AM – 10 PM.
+The park is open every day, including holidays from Sunrise to Sunset.

-No. Thanks to the many generous donors (like you!) we are thrilled that it’s FREE now!
+No. Thanks to the many generous donors (like you!) we are thrilled that it’s FREE!

 We love seeing families using the Magical Bridge as a place of celebration and, unlike other parks that do charge for a reservation, we are free!
 Being free also means that there is no formal reservation system other than to show up, and secure one of the 4 large tables provided for picnics and parties.
 Please note, the space for these celebrations is on the large grassy-area, near the tennis courts.
 To enter, best access is to park at the back of 3864 Middlefield Road and come through that gate.
 Each of these 4 tables comfortably sits about 14 adults and is wheelchair-friendly.
 In addition to the tables, the grass is a beautiful area to enjoy games, food and have a magical time.

 We emphatically ask that you do 2 things:

 - Please not bring your large parties and groups to the playhouse/stage area, where we have 3 small round tables.
 These are designated for small group gatherings or places parents can offer their kids a snack, not for a big party setting (with the mess that comes with it….sorry).